What is a Static IP address?

 What is a dynamic IP address?

 These IP addresses are pulled from a pool.
-Most small businesses and households have dynamic IPs.
+Most small businesses broadband customers use dynamic IPs.

 Why would a business need a static IP?